softwarefactory-project/sf-docs/docs/user/submitpatches.rst

 Commit message hooks
 ''''''''''''''''''''

-If you are working on a feature or a bug that is defined in a task on Storyboard you can add a line like "Task: XXX" in your commit message, where XXX is the task number.
+If you are working on a feature or a bug that is defined in a task on the issue tracker, you can add a line like "Task: XXX" in your commit message, where XXX is the task number.
 This way, when you submit your change for review, the task will see its status updated to "In Progress"; when the change is merged